 - 1. Turn the water heater's on/off switch to the "on" position. - 2.
 Adjust the thermostat to the desired water temperature. - 3.
 Record the supply gas pressure when the 24 VAC Gas Valve is energized and the Burner is operating.
 This is a "dynamic" gas pressure reading; while the water heater is firing. - 4.
 Compare the actual supply gas pressure reading recorded above to the required minimum/maximum values given in Table 3 on page 8.
-Adjust supply gas pressure as necessary, see the instructions that follow. - 5.
-After the supply gas pressure adjustments are complete, turn off the water heater and close the Main Gas Supply Shut Off Valve.
-Disconnect the manometer and install the pipe plug in the Supply Gas Pressure Port.
+Adjust supply gas pressure as necessary, see the instructions that follow. - After the supply gas pressure adjustments are complete, turn off the water heater and close the Main Gas Supply Shut Off Valve.
+Disconnect the manometer from the Supply Gas Pressure Port and turn the center screw clockwise until the port is closed.